softlayer/sl-ember-components/README.md

         * _tooltip_ : A tooltip to apply to this date, via the `title` attribute
 * _calendarWeeks_ : Boolean; whether or not to show week numbers to the left of week rows (default: false)
 * _clearBtn_ : Boolean; if true, displays a "Clear" button at the bottom of the datepicker to clear the input value.
 If "autoclose" is also set to true, this button will also close the datepicker (default: false)

-* Days of the week that should be disabled.
-Values are 0 (Sunday) to
+* _daysOfWeekDisabled_ : Days of the week that should be disabled.
+Values are 0 (Sunday) to 6 (Saturday).
-* 6 (Saturday).
 Multiple values should be comma-separated.
-* @property {array|string} daysOfWeekDisabled
-* @default []

-* The latest date that may be selected; all later dates will be disabled.
-* @property {date} endDate
-* @default null

-* Whether or not to force parsing of the input value when the picker is
-* closed.
-That is, when an invalid date is left in the input field by the
-* user, the picker will forcibly parse that value, and set the input's
-* value to the new, valid date, conforming to the given _format_.
-* @property {boolean} forceParse
-* @default true

-* The date format; combination of d, dd, D, DD, m, mm, M, MM, yy, yyyy
-* - d, dd: Numeric date, no leading zero and leading zero, respectively
-* - D, DD: Abbreviated and full weekday names, respectively
-* - m, mm: Numeric month, no leading zero and leading zero, respectively
-* - M, MM: Abbreviated and full month names, respectively
-* - yy, yyyy: 2- and 4-digit years, respectively
-* @property {string} format
-* @default 'mm/dd/yyyy'

-* A list of inputs to be used in a range picker, which will be attached to
-* the selected element.
-Allows for explicitly creating a range picker on a
-* non-standard element.
-* @property {array} inputs
-* @default null

-* Whether or not to allow date navigation by arrow keys
-* @property {boolean} keyboardNavigation
-* @default true

-* The IETF code of the language to use for month and day names
-* @property {string} language
-* @default 'en'

-* Set a limit for the view mode.
-Accepts 'days', 'months', or 'years'.
-* @property {string} minViewMode
-* @default 'days'

-* Enable multidate picking
-* @property {boolean} multidate
-* @default false

-* The string that will appear between dates when multidate is true
-* @property {string} multidateSeparator
-* @default ','

-* A space-separated string consisting of one or two of "left" or "right",
-* "top" or "bottom", and "auto" (may be omitted).
-Refers to the location
-* of the picker popup's "anchor".
-* @property {string} orientation
-* @default 'auto'

-* The earliest date that may be selected; all earlier dates will be disabled
-* @property {date} startDate
-* @default null

-* The view that the datepicker should show when it is opened.
-Accepts
-* "month", "year", or "decade".
-* @property {string} startView
-* @default 'month'

-* If true or "linked", displays a "Today" button at the bottom of the
-* datepicker to select the current date.
-If true, the "Today" button will
-* only move the current date into view; if "linked", the current date will
-* also be selected.
-* @property {boolean|string} todayBtn
-* @default false

-* Whether to highlight the current date or not
-* @property {boolean} todayHighlight
-* @default false

-* Day of the week to start on.
+* _endDate_ : The latest date that may be selected; all later dates will be disabled.
+* _forceParse_ : Boolean; whether or not to force parsing of the input value when the picker is closed.
+That is, when an invalid date is left in the input field by the user, the picker will forcibly parse that value, and set the input's value to the new, valid date, conforming to the given _format_.
+* _format_ : The date format; combination of d, dd, D, DD, m, mm, M, MM, yy, yyyy
+    * d, dd: Numeric date, no leading zero and leading zero, respectively
+    * D, DD: Abbreviated and full weekday names, respectively
+    * m, mm: Numeric month, no leading zero and leading zero, respectively
+    * M, MM: Abbreviated and full month names, respectively
+    * yy, yyyy: 2- and 4-digit years, respectively
+* _inputs_ : A list of inputs to be used in a range picker, which will be attached to the selected element.
+Allows for explicitly creating a range picker on a non-standard element.
+* _keyboardNavigation_ : Whether or not to allow date navigation by arrow keys
+* _language_ : The IETF code of the language to use for month and day names
+* _minViewMode_ : Set a limit for the view mode.
+Accepts 'days', 'months', or 'years'
+* _multidate_ : Boolean; enable multidate picking
+* _multidateSeparator_ : The string that will appear between dates when multidate is true
+* _orientation_ : A space-separated string consisting of one or two of "left" or "right", "top" or "bottom", and "auto" (may be omitted).
+Refers to the location of the picker popup's "anchor".
+* _startDate_ : The earliest date that may be selected; all earlier dates will be disabled
+* _startView_ : The view that the datepicker should show when it is opened.
+Accepts "month", "year", or "decade".
+* _todayBtn_ : If true or "linked", displays a "Today" button at the bottom of the datepicker to select the current date.
+If true, the "Today" button will only move the current date into view; if "linked", the current date will also be selected.
+* _todayHighlight_ : Whether to highlight the current date or not
+* _weekStart_ : Day of the week to start on.
 0 (Sunday) to 6 (Saturday)
-* @property {number} weekStart
-* @default 0

 ---